bakewizard/bakekit/README.md

 ## Why CakePHP?

 CakePHP is an elegant and expressive PHP framework that emphasizes convention over configuration.
-Unlike Symfony, which favors complexity and configuration-heavy design, CakePHP allows for rapid development with clean structure and robust defaults.
+Unlike Symfony, which is complex and configuration-heavy, CakePHP allows for rapid development with a clean structure and robust defaults.
 It's also:

 - Lightweight and fast
-- Backed by strong ORM
+- Backed by a powerful ORM
-- Has powerful baking tools (`bin/cake bake`)
+- Includes powerful baking tools (`bin/cake bake`)
-- Easy to learn, yet powerful enough for enterprise
+- Easy to learn but powerful enough for enterprise-level projects

 BakeKit takes these strengths and adds a CMS layer, without sacrificing flexibility.

 ## Who is it for?

-- Developers who want to **build custom web apps** fast
+- Developers who want to **build custom web apps** quickly
 - Agencies looking for a **reliable CMS foundation**
-- CakePHP fans who want **a full-featured backend without starting from scratch**
+- CakePHP enthusiasts who want **a full-featured backend without starting from scratch**
-- Anyone tired of forcing WordPress, Symfony, or Laravel-based systems into things they were never meant to be
+- Anyone tired of forcing WordPress, Symfony, or Laravel-based systems into things they were never meant to handle

 ## Get Started